acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc1-electrical_panel_monitoring-small_data/README.md

 ```

 ## IIoT input data description and reference values/range used in the demo:
-- operation: representing the process operation, always equal to "EP-G02-monitoring"
+- **operation**: representing the process operation, always equal to "EP-G02-monitoring"
-- device ID: one of the four EP sensors’ serial code, can be one of “sensor-R" o “sensor-S" o “sensor-T" o “sensor-N"
+- **device ID**: one of the four EP sensors’ serial code, can be one of “sensor-R" o “sensor-S" o “sensor-T" o “sensor-N"
-- timestamp: time of measurement collection, can be a value between 00:00 and 23:59 on 2025-11-10
+- **timestamp**: time of measurement collection, can be a value between 00:00 and 23:59 on 2025-11-10
-- temperature: the optimal operational range is 10.0-13.0 [°C], indicating a cooled environment
+- **temperature**: the optimal operational range is 10.0-13.0 [°C], indicating a cooled environment
-- humidity: the optimal operational range is 5.0-7.4 mbar for low (10.0 °C) temperatures, that is to be maintained to prevent electric arcs or partial discharges due to condensation and prevent both condensation and electrostatic discharge - at 10 °C, the air is ‘saturated’ (i.e. it reaches 100% humidity and begins to form condensation) when the water vapour pressure reaches approximately 12.3 mbar.
+- **humidity**: the optimal operational range is 5.0-7.4 mbar for low (10.0 °C) temperatures, that is to be maintained to prevent electric arcs or partial discharges due to condensation and prevent both condensation and electrostatic discharge - at 10 °C, the air is ‘saturated’ (i.e. it reaches 100% humidity and begins to form condensation) when the water vapour pressure reaches approximately 12.3 mbar.
-- pressure: the optimal operational range is 10.0-20.0 mbar – in highly critical electrical cabinets, the interior of the cabinet is maintained at a pressure slightly higher than the external pressure using nitrogen or filtered dry air - if the pressure drops, it means that the seals on the panel are worn or that a door has been left open - maintaining positive pressure prevents conductive dust, corrosive vapours or external moisture from entering, drastically reducing the risk of electric arcs.
+- **pressure**: the optimal operational range is 10.0-20.0 mbar – in highly critical electrical cabinets, the interior of the cabinet is maintained at a pressure slightly higher than the external pressure using nitrogen or filtered dry air - if the pressure drops, it means that the seals on the panel are worn or that a door has been left open - maintaining positive pressure prevents conductive dust, corrosive vapours or external moisture from entering, drastically reducing the risk of electric arcs.
-- battery: the optimal operational range is 3.3-3.6 V for low (10.0 °C) temperatures – values lower than 3.0 V have to be considered as alarm, requiring immediate technical intervention
+- **battery**: the optimal operational range is 3.3-3.6 V for low (10.0 °C) temperatures – values lower than 3.0 V have to be considered as alarm, requiring immediate technical intervention
-- (device) status:  describing normal or alert/critical situations related to the values detected (voltage, current, terminal temperature):
+- **(device) status**:  describing normal or alert/critical situations related to the values detected (voltage, current, terminal temperature):
   - “operational”: normal
   - “warning”: the value is outside the optimal range, but the system is still safe
   - “critical”: an imminent danger threshold has been exceeded